-EPas has issued a guarantee in favour of Komercni banka a.s. in connection with CZK 20,000 thousand (EUR 773 thousand) revolving facility for Litostroj Engineering a.s.
-The guarantee is for 100% of the drawn amount as of 31 December 2021.
+EPas has issued a guarantee in favour of Komercni banka a.s. in connection with revolving facility in the amount of EUR 770 thousand for Litostroj Engineering a.s.
+The guarantee is for 100% of the drawn amount as of 31 December 2022.